Name Whisper — ENS Intelligence Layer MCP server

 Requires ERC-8128 authentication (signed HTTP requests).
 See GET /mcp/auth for setup details.
 Endpoint: https://namewhisper.ai/mcp

 - search_knowledge - Search the ENS knowledge base — governance proposals, protocol documentation, developer insights, blog posts, forum discussions, and Farcaster casts from key ENS figures (Vitalik, Nick Johnson, etc.).
-Covers ENS governance and DAO proposals, protocol details (ENSv2, resolvers, subnames), community sentiment, historical decisions, and what specific people have said about a topic.
 Powered by semantic search over curated ENS sources.

-Do NOT use this for name valuations, market data, or availability checks — use the other tools for those.
+Do NOT use this for name valuations, market data, availability, or a specific name's live status — use the other tools for those.
 Endpoint: https://namewhisper.ai/mcp

 - get_usage_stats - Get usage statistics for this MCP server session.
 Returns tool call counts, success rates, and average latency.
 Endpoint: https://namewhisper.ai/mcp